lelanthran/csl/src/README.md

 command line will be produced in due course.

 ## CSL capabilities
 Right now scripts are written in a lisp-ish syntax.
-The actual syntax s not going to change.
+The actual syntax is not going to change.
 The interpreter (embedded into the application) will allow scripts to:
 1. Call the built in functions (there is no documentation on this yet),
-1. Evaluate using the built-in operators (arithmetic only, for now), with plans to add in the boolean operators in the future.
+1. Evaluate using the built-in operators (arithmetic only, for now), with plans to add in the boolean operators in the future,
-1. Define global variables using a 'define' builtin function,
+1. Define global variables using a 'define' built-in function,
-1. Create local variables with a 'let' builting function,
+1. Create local variables with a 'let' built-in function,
 1. Create functions, and then store them as a global symbol (this means that functions are by definition anonymous),
 1. Evaluate symbols (including functions) from both global and local scope,
 1. Recursively call functions,
 1. Set, clear and generate traps for error conditions,
-1. Invoke the builtin debugger to examine program state when a trap is unhandled.
+1. Invoke the built-in debugger to examine program state when a trap is unhandled.

 Admittedly that's not an impressive list of capabilities, but I did warn